hughdavenport/wedding.davenport.net.nz/README.md

 There is no set accomodation for the event, so we would recommend that you secure any accomodation early.

 On the day after the ceremony, we will be hosting a casual BBQ from 12 pm til late at [Porters Homstead, 47 Kitchener St, Martinborough](https://www.google.com/maps/place/47+Kitchener+St,+Martinborough+5711).
-Please BYO drinks and meat of salad.
+Please BYO drinks and meat or salad.

 ### Transport